Brace yourself, for today’s fuckery is like dessert at a hippie festival – raw with a hint of sweet at the end.

 When it hit, my body would start to feel distant and small, like my mind was transcending space but my body was being rooted by the string in between my fingers.
 It wasn’t scary or dark, it just was.
 I can only describe how I felt as thin.
 I know this doesn’t give you much to work with, but it’s the only way I can describe it.

-Each time I felt this feeling creep up, I would try to get back to feeling normal by concentrating on the rainbows that darted from wall to wall.
+Each time this feeling came on, I would try to get back to feeling normal by concentrating on the rainbows that darted from wall to wall.
 Eventually I would drift off, and as soon as I woke everything would be back to normal.

 I never told my mom or dad about this when I was little because I never thought to tell them.
 But looking back, it’s clear that this was the beginning of my existential crisis.